NEFSC/READ-SSB-Lee-project-templates/README.md

 A small repository that will get you set up an organized project and get data off the NEFSC oracle servers.
 This repository contains:

+1. Cloning from Github
 1. A folder structure and some utilities that will (hopefully) help you keep things organized
+1. Getting Data
     1. Sample code for extracting data from oracle using stata.
     1. Sample code for extracting data from oracle using R.
 1. Sample code for using R to call stata.
 1. Little bits of code from my ACE price project, in case it's useful.